flocked/AdvancedCollectionTableView/README.md

 # Advanced NSCollectionView & NSTableView

-A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of the modern UIKit.
+A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of modern UIKit.

 Take a look at the included example project which demonstrates `itemRegistration`, `cellRegistration`, `NSItemContentConfiguration`, `AdvanceColllectionViewDiffableDataSource` and reloading of items.